Police investigating hate crime at The Crossings

 The incident happened Monday at around 5:30 p.m.

+He shared video of the altercation only with NEWS10 ABC.
+The video shows a man shouting racist comments at his young nephews.
+Benantar said he felt threatened when he went to approach the man.

+Benantar claims the man said, “You came here to die.
+You’re going to die.”

-The man took off in a large white Mercedes Benz SUV with a small child.
+The man later took off in a large white Mercedes Benz SUV with a small child.

+The events left the family scared.
+They did not want their voice or face on camera, but Benantar told NEWS10 about the alarming confrontation while his family gave statements inside the Colonie Police Department.

+Though he said people have made racist comments to him in the past, it’s the threat that made him call 911.

 Police say they are working on identifying the suspect through video surveillance, license plate readers, etc.